Details about the BankAmericard® credit card were last updated on 09.30.2019.

 Continue making your regular payments on your card until you see the balance transfer has gone through.

 While we’re on the topic of paying off your balance transfer quickly, let’s answer an important question: How much time do you have to pay off your balance transfer before paying interest?

-The answer varies depending on the card you choose, but top credit cards like the Discover it® Balance Transfer, BankAmericard® credit card, Citi® Double Cash card, and the HSBC® Gold Mastercard all offer zero percent APR for up to 18 months right now.
-(Regular variable APRs apply after the 0% intro offers expire.)
+The answer varies depending on the card you choose, but top credit cards like the Discover it® Balance Transfer, BankAmericard® credit card, Citi® Double Cash card, and the HSBC® Gold Mastercard all offer generous introductory APR offers.
+(Regular variable APRs apply after the intro offers expire.)

 How balance transfers affect your credit score